-One man is responsible for many of the spelling differences that exist between American and British English.
-His name was Noah Webster.
-Yes, the same Webster of Webster’s Dictionary.
-He decided that Americans should be independent, not only politically, but also lexically.
-That’s why you’ll notice an extra U in some British words like colour, armour, and humour.
-American English tends to end words with -ize rather than the British -ise.
-The -er ending of words like theater and center is reversed in British English words.
+Some additional spelling differences include American English’s tendency to end words with -ize rather than the British -ise.
+The -er ending of words like theater and center is reversed in British English (theatre and centre, respectively).
 Other words are almost unrecognizable as cognates, such as curb and kerb.

 In British English, you have to use the present perfect for recent actions that affect the present.

-I’ve broken your vase.
-Will you forgive me?
+“I’ve broken your vase.
+Will you forgive me?”

-American English accepts the present perfect as correct, but it also offers a second possibility—the simple past.
+American English accepts the present perfect as correct, but it also offers a second possibility: the simple past.

-I broke your vase.
-Will you forgive me?
+“I broke your vase.
+Will you forgive me?”

 American English is tolerant of present perfect, but it’s not as understanding of Britain’s past participles.
 In the following sentences, Americans would use gotten as the past participle of the verb to get, leaned in the place of leant, and spoiled instead of spoilt.

+“You have got much better at breaking things!
 It’s because you’ve leant too hard against the furniture.
+Now it’s spoilt!”